brianjester/aprsumo/readme.md

+# APRSumo - an APRS sound generator for your browser

+## Description
-# APRSumo - APRS sound generator for a browser on a cell phone out of cell range.
-Requires a nearby radio and amateur radio license.
+An APRS (Automated Packet Reporting System) sound generator for a browser.
+The typical use case is to run this locally on the cell phone that is out of cell range.
+Requires a nearby VHF radio, audio cables, possible dongle between phone and cables, and an amateur radio license.

+## Credits
 Origial project: By Kevin Poulton, M0VXY: https://kevinmpoulton.github.io/APRS.JS/

 ## How to use